 The following examples demonstrate digital workflows in various industries:

-- HR: Workflows which govern HR-related procedures such as Starter, Leaver, Annual Review.
+- HR: Workflow applications which automate and execute HR-related procedures such as Starter, Leaver, Annual Review.

-- Banking: A workflow for a new client account, an approval cycle for an investment decision, an approval cycle for a mortgage or loan request.
+- Banking: A workflow for a new client account, an approval cycle for an investment decision, a client approval cycle for a mortgage or loan request.

-- Manufacturing: Quality Assurance workflows such as non-conformities, complains, preventive maintenance.
+- Manufacturing: Quality Assurance workflows such as non-conformities, complaints, requests, and preventive maintenance.

 - Customer Service: A workflow which assigns tasks to agents who handle customer requests.

 - Defence/Emergency: A workflow which manages a situation in a situation room.